building-beauty/sequence-platform/README.md

 The kinds of things we want people to see, discover, or learn, cannot be achieved through the memorizing of sets of symbols.
-They must build these new ideas in thei minds, they must try to use them as a new perspective on situations they previously would have dealt with differently.
+They must build these new ideas in their minds, they must try to use them as a new perspective on situations they previously would have dealt with differently.